FaithAlone.net

 Finally, the "Law" mentioned in verse 2 refers in context to the Law of Moses (Deuteronomy 33:4), given during the Exodus (Exodus 20, Deuteronomy 5), and not the Quran.
 The Quran contradicts many points of God's actual Law as revealed during the Exodus, including commanding people to do something which God directly calls an "abomination" (Surah 2:230, Deuteronomy 24:1-4).

 In summary, this verse is a reflection on what God had already done at that point in the Exodus, in a land nowhere near Muhammad, having a name which Muhammad was ignorant of, and a giving a Law which Muhammad demanded his followers to contradict in scores of different ways.
 This kind of reflection is done elsewhere in Scripture (Judges 5:4-5, Psalms 68:7-8).
-Every aspect of this passage has a very clear, easy-to-understand Biblical context referencing what had just happened in the Exodus, which has to be entirely ignored, in order to try to make it a prophecy about Muhammad, which it is definitely not.
+Every aspect of this passage has a very clear, easily understood Biblical context referencing what had just happened in the Exodus, which has to be entirely ignored, in order to try to make it a prophecy about Muhammad, which it is definitely not.

 Psalm 84:6